fxckgfw/shadowsocks-wiki/Install-Shadowsocks-Server-on-Windows.md

 Notice: this page is for server side.
 If you are looking for clients, visit [clients](https://github.com/shadowsocks/shadowsocks/wiki/Ports-and-Clients#windows).
+If you are looking for setting up server on Linux, visit [README](https://github.com/shadowsocks/shadowsocks/blob/master/README.md).

 1. Download and install [Python for Windows](https://www.python.org/downloads/windows/), you can download x86-64 MSI installer in 64bit Windows.
 2. During installation you should install `pip`